coreos/quay-docs/guides/notifications.md

 #### <i class="fa fa-lg fa-times-circle-o event-icon"></i>Dockerfile Build Failed
 <a name="#build_failure"></a>

-A Dockerfile build has failed
+A Dockerfile build has failed.

 <a name="#webhook_build_failure"></a>